emidombek/career-analyzer/README.md

    - [prompt-toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) - Offers tools for building interactive command-line applications, enhancing user input and interaction.
    - [ipython](https://ipython.readthedocs.io/en/stable/) - Provides an interactive Python shell for a more user-friendly and feature-rich terminal experience.
     - [packaging](https://packaging.python.org/en/latest/) - Used for packaging and distributing Python software, potentially for distribution of your application.
-   - [pygments](pygments.org) - A syntax highlighting library that could be used for displaying code snippets with color syntax in the terminal.

 ## 🤖 Code